naveenarun/taggr/README.md

 ### Running Taggr on Python 2
 Use the command `python taggr.py` to start Taggr.
 A selected directory must contain images to be analyzed.
 ### Running Taggr on Python 3
-The instructions are the same as for Python 2, but run `python taggr3.py`.
+The instructions are the same as for Python 2, but run `python taggr3.py` instead.